Axlx16/cinema_of_babel/README.md

 ## Acknowledgments

-This project is inspired from the library babel
+This project is inspired by the library of babel concept
 * https://libraryofbabel.info/
 * https://github.com/librarianofbabel/libraryofbabel.info-algo